misaelnieto/misaelnieto.github.io/_posts/2018-09-14-a-hiring-project.md

 After evaluating the trends I decided to use the following:

-Backend: Django on AWS Lambda + API Gateway
+- Backend: Django on AWS Lambda + API Gateway ([Nice guide](https://blog.apcelent.com/deploy-django-app-aws-lambda.html) about how to do this with [Zappa](https://www.zappa.io/))
+  - Docker as Postgresql database.
+  -
 Frontend: Vue.JS served from S3.